IDGitHubMan/IDGitHubMan/README.md

 ### Hi there 👋

-I'm Isaiah.
+#### I'm Isaiah.

  I am a student who mostly programs for fun.
 I'm making things with Python, HTML, CSS, JS, and maybe a little java.
-I'm working on a lot right now...
+I'm working on a lot right now...😆

-😆
+But I recently released an app!
+You can check it out [here](https://play.google.com/store/apps/details?id=com.IDDev.nodes) if you're interested.
+While that is still an ongoing process, I'm also working on building some websites for myself, as well as a few weird and random projects.
 <!--
 **IDGitHubMan/IDGitHubMan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.